benny-fields3rd/ticketsup/README.md

 ## Credits
 Special thanks to the entire staff at Codeup for giving us the basic tools necessary to create this project.
-The past four and a half months have been truly an amazing experience!
+The past four and a half months have been truly an amazing experience and our team is truly grateful!